ProjectHelix

 Alternative method:

-We cangrepon the part that we know is good in the MFT,3c7d7997using-ato treat the file as text,-bto get the byte offset, and-oto only print the pattern.
+Instead of relying on a GUI tool, we can extract this data directly from the $MFT using Linux utilities.
+We can grep on the part that we know is good in the MFT, 3c7d7997 using -a to treat the file as text, -b to get the byte offset, and -o to only print the pattern.

-Removing the freq.txt from the web address takes you to a radio with volume, RF gain, zoom, and radio freq dials.:
+Removing the freq.txt from the from the URL drops us onto a web-based radio interface with volume, RF gain, zoom, and radio freq dials.:

 The radio freq dial doesn’t seem moveable to the right frequency, but if you open dev tools and then look in the console and turn the radio on there is a hint: